Case Studies:

 Main Constraints

 One-to-one negotiations with the company are lengthy and expensive.
-However, these types of negotiations have contributed to capacity building in FONAFIFO and helped them design the stream-lined certificates (CES) to deal with private firms (see CES in this review).
+However, these types of negotiations have contributed to capacity building in FONAFIFO and helped them design the stream-lined Certificates for Environmental Services (CES) to deal with private firms (see CES in this review).

 Main policy lessons